Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Introduction

 \section{Introduction}

 In Reinforcement Learning (RL), an agent engages with an environment in a sequential manner.
 In an ideal setting, at each time step, the agent would observe the current state of the environment, select an action to perform, and receive a reward \citep{smallwood1973optimal, bertsekas2012dynamic, sutton2018reinforcement, lattimore2020bandit}.
-However, real-world engineering systems often introduce impaired observability and latency, where the agent may not have immediate access to the instant state and reward information.
+However, real-world engineering systems often introduce impaired observability and latency, where the agent may not have immediate access to the instantaneous state and reward information.
 In systems with lossy communication channels, certain state observations may even be permanently missing, never reaching the agent.
-Nevertheless, the agent is still required to make real-time decisions based on the available information.
+Nonetheless, the agent still needs to make real-time decisions based on the available information.

 The presence of impaired observability transforms the system into a complex interactive decision process (Figure~\ref{fig:RL_restricted_obs}), presenting challenges for both learning and planning in RL.
 With limited knowledge about recent states and rewards, the agent's policy must extract information from the observed history and utilize it to make immediate decisions.
 This introduces significant complexity to the policy class and poses difficulties for RL.
 Moreover, the loss of information due to permanently missing observations further hampers the efficiency of RL methods.
 Although a na\"{i}ve approach would involve augmenting the state and action space to create a fully observable Markov Decision Process (MDP), such a method would lead to exponential regret growth in the state-action size.